 Study Procedures:

 You may be asked to complete one or more tasks that focus on aspects of learning and decision making.
 We may ask you to complete a number of self-report questionnaires meant to gauge your emotions, personality, attitudes, behavior, and to record information about your recent experience.
+We may ask you to have a conversation with another participant or an artificial intelligence “chatbot” about emotional topics (e.g., negative and positive emotions in your life).
+If you decide to participate in this study, please understand that your participation is voluntary, and you have the right to withdraw your consent or discontinue participation at any time for any reason.
 You will receive a minimum of $8 per hour for your participation, based on typical completion times and prorated for partial hours, including any bonuses due to task performance.
-If you decide to participate in this study, please understand that your participation is voluntary, and you have the right to withdraw your consent or discontinue participation at any time.
 The entire experiment will be conducted online on your own computerized device in a place of your choosing.
 The research will sometimes involve multiple sessions, with each session not expected to last longer than two hours, and with much shorter sessions being typical.

 Benefits and Risks:

 It is important that you understand that there is no direct benefit to you anticipated from your participation in this study, however we hope that our results will help to increase our understanding of human decision making.
-It is possible but unlikely that this task may cause you discomfort or fatigue.
+It is possible but unlikely that this task may cause you discomfort, fatigue, or find some topics distressing.
 To minimize risk, you will be given breaks and are free to withdraw at any time without any loss of payment.
 Although the study materials are selected to avoid highly emotional or evocative stimuli, there is a small risk that you may have an adverse reaction while completing aspects of the study.
 There is a slight chance you may feel frustrated or uncomfortable if a task is difficult, and you are free to discontinue your participation in the study if you choose without any loss of payment.

 Alternatives: